Basketball Fundamentals - How to Become a Great Post PlayerBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-Before you can make a move on the low post, you have to be able to get the ball first.
-You want to post-up, or receive the ball, along the free throw lane, between the center hash marks, above the low block.
-If you get the ball down too low, you will not have a good angle for the baseline drop-step move.
-And you do not want to post up in the lane, or you may get the three-second call.
+Get PositionBefore you can make a scoring move in the low post, you have to get the ball.
+You want to receive the ball, along the free throw lane, between the center hash marks, above the low block.
+If you catch the ball down too low, you will not have a good angle for the baseline drop-step move.
+If you catch the ball in the paint, you must be aware of the 3-second rule.

-You may have to fight hard to get into position to receive a safe pass.
+You may have to fight hard to get into position to receive a pass.
 Get strong, feet wide apart, butt out, back straight.
 Seal the defender off.
 If the defender is over-playing you from one side, keep that arm and elbow firm to ward him/her off, while extending the opposite arm and hand to make a good target for the passer.

-When the pass comes, move toward it, to meet it.
+When the pass comes, move toward it to meet it.
 After receiving the ball, keep it up at forehead level with elbows out, to protect it.
 Do not actually throw an elbow, just keep them out to ward off the defender.

-When receiving the pass, it is advantageous to meet the ball with a jump stop.
+When receiving the pass, meet the ball with a jump stop.
 When you jump stop, you have the option of either foot becoming your pivot foot, so you can make a move either way, to the lane or to the baseline.
 Fake with your upper body, but keep the feet planted until you are ready to make your move.
 With a one-two foot landing, you have already established your pivot foot and your options are more limited.

-Playing the post is tough and requires a lot of hard work, quickness, strength, footwork, determination and saavy to get open to receive the pass.
-Be persistant and unrelenting.
-Here are some things you can do to help get open.
-Master as many as you can and vary them in the game.
+Things to try if you can't get open:Playing the low post is tough and requires hard work, quickness, strength, footwork, determination and savvy to get open to receive the pass.
+Be persistent and unrelenting.
+Here are some tricks for getting open.
+Master as many as you can, be crafty and vary them in the game.

 Vs Man-to-Man Defense

-Screen away for the opposite post player and then seal and roll.
+4. Screen away for the opposite post player and then seal and roll.

-Flash cut from the block to the elbow or high post.
+8. Flash cut from the block to the elbow or high post.

 Versus Zone Defense